Bali catamaran sailing in turquoise Caribbean waters

 Program Overview

-Our 7-Day Day Skipper Program delivers the complete RYA Day Skipper practical syllabus plus preparation for the International Certificate of Competence (ICC) assessment.
+Our 7-Day Bareboat Charter Master Program delivers the complete NauticEd Bareboat Charter Master practical syllabus plus preparation for the SLC (Sailing License and Credentials) assessment.
 You'll learn to skipper a yacht safely in daylight hours within familiar waters.

 What You'll Learn